GMS6804-master/spring-2021/docker-container/asciinema-docker-first.md

 asciinema: recording asciicast to /tmp/tmpjzofrzcl-ascii.cast
 asciinema: press <ctrl-d> or type "exit" when you're done

-# type something

-# if you want to end recording, hit control-D. Follow directions to get link to share video.
+# type something.
+If you want to end recording, hit control-D. Follow directions on screen to get link to share video.

 6) exit container
 exit